emmasandstorm/ebay_clone/docs/buying.md

 ## Checkout

-The checkout page can be accessed when the checkout button is submitted on the cart page.
-On the checkout page, the user must enter a 16 digit credit card number, name on credit card, expiration date, and a CVV number.
-The expiration date must be some date in the future.
-Once all test entries are filled, the user clicks the 'Confirm Purchase' button.
-This will mark all listings in the cart as purchased and connect them to the buyer.
-The page will then redirect back to the cart, which is now empty.
+On the checkout page, simply enter fake credit card information (please do not use a real card) and confirm your purchase.
+All items in your cart will be purchased, remove from cart, and updated to proudly display your ownership.

 ## Purchased Listings